CMaisonet/CMaisonet/README.md

 - 👀 I’m interested in ...Development
 - 🌱 I’m currently learning ...
 Front End Development
 - 💞️ I’m looking to collaborate on ...Anything I can
-- 📫 How to reach me ...Instagram NYCChristi
+- 📫 How to reach me ...

 <!---
 CMaisonet/CMaisonet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.